Ranjandas/shikari-scenarios/scenarios/nomad-secure/README.md

 # Shikari "Nomad-Secure" scenario with ACLs and TLS enabled
 This specific scenario run Nomad(alongside Consul) with ACLs and TLS enabled.
-Once the cluster is spun, TLS is enabled fully Except, the CLI access doesnt need to use CACERT and CLIENT_CERT/CLIENT_KEY to interact with Nomad and Consul, as `https` access has been set to false using ENV Variables.
+Once the cluster is spun, TLS is enabled fully Except, the CLI access doesnt need to use CACERT and CLIENT_CERT/CLIENT_KEY to interact with Nomad and Consul, as `HTTPS` endpoints are not configured to have client certificate authentication.
 The ACL tokens for Nomad and Consul have been hardcoded for ease of use for Demo and Repro reasons.

 ## Prerequisites
 The following tools are required to run these scenarios:

-- HashiCorp Packer (if you are building custom images)
 - CDRtools (if you are building custom images)
 - Lima
 - Shikari
 - Nomad and Consul ACL and TLS Documentation
 - Supported Consul & Nomad Version
-- Requires Packer build using enterprise binary for consul and nomad, update the [variables.pkvars.hcl] file.
+- Requires Packer build using Consul and Nomad binaries, may need to update the [variables.pkvars.hcl] file incase there's a need to change versions than default.

 **NOTE**📝: All the above except Shikari tool can be installed using Homebrew